FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 ### Authorization code grant

 This is the most common OAuth grant and also the most secure.
 It relies on a user interacting with a browser (Chrome, Firefox, Safari, etc.) in order to handle OAuth modes 1 though 6 above.
 This grant requires the interaction of a user, so it isn't usable for the **Machine-to-machine authorization** mode.
-All of the interactive modes above are the same, except when a "permission grant screen" is displayed.
-Otherwise, the workflow is consistent.
+All of the interactive modes we covered above are the same, except when a "permission grant screen" is displayed.

 A few terms we need to define before we dive into this grant.

 * **Authorize endpoint:** This is the location that starts the workflow and is a URL that the browser is taken to.
-Normally, user's register or login at this location.
+Normally, users register or login at this location.
-* **Authorization code:** This is a code that the OAuth includes in the redirect after the user has registered or logged in.
-This is used by the application's backend and exchanged for tokens.
+* **Authorization code:** This is a code that the OAuth server includes in the redirect after the user has registered or logged in.
+This is used by the application backend and exchanged for tokens.
 * **Token endpoint:** This is an API that is used to get tokens from the OAuth server after the user has logged in.
-The application's backend uses the **Authorization code** to call the **Token endpoint**.
+The application backend uses the **Authorization code** when it calls the **Token endpoint**.

 In this section we will also cover PKCE (Proof Key for Code Exchange - pronounced Pixy).
 PKCE is a security layer that sits on top of the authorization code grant to ensure that authorization codes can't be stolen or reused.
 The basics of PKCE is that the application generates a secret key (called the code verifier) and hashes it using SHA 256.
 This hash is one-way, so it can't be reversed by an attacker.
 The application then sends the hash to the OAuth server, which stores it.
 Later, when the application is getting tokens from the OAuth server, it will send it the secret key and the OAuth server will verify everything.
 This is a good protection against attackers that can intercept the authorization code, but don't have the secret key.

+**NOTE:** PKCE is not required for standard web browser uses of OAuth with the Authorization Code Grant when the application backend is passing both the `client_id` and `client_secret` to the Token endpoint.
+We will cover this in more detail below, but depending on your implementation, you might be able to safely skip implementing PKCE.
+I recommend always using it, but it isn't always required.

 Let's take a look at how you implement this grant using a prebuilt OAuth server (like FusionAuth).